Hypercubed/smykowski/README.md

 ## Goals

-Create a pluggable lib to encode JavaScript objects into data structures compatible with JSON.
-Non-goals include parsing/stringifing to/from non-JSON compatible JavaScript objects.
+Create a pluggable tool to encode and decode JavaScript objects to and from data structures compatible with the JSON.
+Non-goals include parsing/stringifying to/from non-JSON strings.

 ## Current plugin features (see [Supplied plugins](#supplied-plugins) below)